phplaw/Sublime-Nitrous-Color-Scheme/README.md

 This is nitrous IDE theme for Sublime Text

---- How to install
+#### How to install

-Browse Packages ...
+1. Browse Packages ...
-Copy Sublime Text Theme file to this directory
+2. Copy Sublime Text Theme file to this directory
-Back your Sublime Text and swith to Nitrous theme and enjoy IDE style
+3. Back your Sublime Text, change current Color Scheme to Nitrous and enjoy new scheme

 ![ScreenShot](http://i.imgur.com/gBqVKkx.png)

+> More further infomation, please contact me: phplaw at gmail dot com